-Section 35 - Substitute for Principal
+Section 37 - Substitute for Principal

-A. Employees who wish to substitute for the principal should make their desires known to the principal.
-The principal retains the right to select the substitute and employees have the right to refuse to substitute.
-B. The employee shall receive a stipend of thirty dollars (\$30) per day for each full day of substituting for the principal as designee.
+- A. Employees who wish to substitute for the principal should make their desires known to the principal.
+The principal retains the right to select the substitute and employees have the right to refuse to substitute. - B. The employee shall receive a stipend of thirty dollars (\$30) per day for each full day of substituting for the principal as designee.
 The stipend shall be in addition to the employee's usual daily rate.
 A substitute will be provided for the teacher serving as the principal designee.

-Section 36 - Department Leaders
+Section 38 - Department Leaders

-A. Middle School Academic Leadership

-- 1. Each middle school site will be given an annual lump sum to compensate staff for academic leadership and responsibilities. - 2.
+- A. Comprehensive Middle School Academic Leadership - 1.
+Each middle school site will be given an annual lump sum to compensate staff for academic leadership and responsibilities. - 2.
 Each building site will select the model for allocation of funds, as appropriate to their needs, recognizing that this may vary from year to year. - 3.
-Each middle school will receive three percent (3%) of the base teacher's salary times ten (10) positions.
+Each middle school will receive four percent (4%) of the zero step of the BA column of the salary schedule times ten (10) positions.
 This is a funding formula only. - 4.
 Each school will decide for itself how many positions are needed, the stipend amount and the duties involved. - 5.
 Curricular area employees shall contribute input into the department leaders' selection process.
-With provided input, building administration will make the final selection decision.
+With provided input, building administration will make the final selection decision. - 6.
+Only employees covered in this agreement shall serve as an Academic Leader in Middle School. - 7.
+The individual Department Plan and Process: - a.
+After the one-on-one meeting with the department leader, the principal or designed will meet with the department(s) to discuss building and department needs and priorities and will, in collaboration with department staff, create department leadership models which will address the four areas of responsibility.
+The plans will identify what will be done by the department leader and what may be assigned to and/or shared with department leader assistant(s), if applicable.